 The First Amendment to the U.S. Constitution protects "the freedom of speech" as well as "the right of the people peaceably to assemble."
-That means you have a constitutional right to demonstrate.
+So you have a constitutional right to demonstrate.
 Police in D.C. generally understand and respect that right.
+People demonstrate here every day, and arrests are rare, except for people who decide to risk arrest.
 Still, it pays to be prepared.
 This guide can help.